nebrius/raspi/README.md

 **Warning**: this module requires GCC 4.8 or newer.
 This means that you should be running Raspbian Jessie or newer, released in September of 2015.

+Detailed instructions for getting a Raspberry Pi ready for NodeBots, including how to install Node.js, can be found in the [Raspi IO wiki](https://github.com/nebrius/raspi-io/wiki/Getting-a-Raspberry-Pi-ready-for-NodeBots)

 ## Example Usage

 ```JavaScript